gardener/landscapercli/docs/commands/create_component/create.md

 ## Todo

 - Create Installation

-- check if paths beginning with ~ are working

-- Support access to container registries with authentication?

 - Describe that the current helm deploy mechanism is not helm but only helm template plus apply